This article is not broken. Keep reading.

 It may seem counterintuitive, but the weird font you’ve just read above might be able to help.

 Enter Sans Forgetica.
-It’s a new font created by researchers at RMIT’s Behavioural Business Lab and School of Design to help readers memorise information more efficiently.
+It’s a font created by researchers at RMIT’s Behavioural Business Lab and School of Design to help readers memorise information more efficiently.

-Lead designer Stephen Banham has created typefaces for the film Lion, the Melbourne Now exhibition at the NGV, and a Tourism Victoria advertising campaign.
+Lead designer Stephen Banham has created typefaces for the film Lion, the Melbourne Now exhibition at Melbourne's NGV, and a Tourism Victoria advertising campaign.
 He says Sans Forgetica is unlike anything he’s ever made – or seen – before.

 The font works through a process called “desirable difficultly”, where an obstruction is added to the learning process to challenge the brain and trigger memory retention.
 Basic fonts offer very little to no challenge, and more complex typefaces can be too difficult to trigger any retention.